-Each virtual block is part of a larger protection group called a Protected Store (or pstore), which leverages erasure coding to distribute and protect data across a distributed Qumulo system.
+Each virtual block is part of a larger protection group called a Protected Store (or pstore), which leverages erasure coding to distribute and protect data across a distributed Qumulo file data platform.
 That pstore is the organizing container for data protection.
 Within and across pstores, data blocks leverage Reed-Solomon algorithms to create "parity" copies of data blocks which are used to rebuild blocks that are damaged by a component failure.
 The number of parity blocks determines the redundancy of the cluster with larger clusters requiring more redundancy than smaller ones as they contain more components that could fail.
-These pstores are then distributed across a Qumulo system to control for component failure in a.
+These pstores are then distributed across a Qumulo file data platform to control for component failure in a virtual or physical server with CPU, storage devices, and networking.

-Qumulo's implementation of erasure coding, coupled with our granular virtual address space, enables Qumulo systems to rapidly and predictably rebuild data from failed components.
+Qumulo's implementation of erasure coding, coupled with our granular virtual address space, enables the Qumulo file data platform to rapidly and predictably rebuild data from failed components.
 Additionally, this allows the systems to leverage the densest flash- and disk-based media available in the public and private cloud, and to operate large-scale systems with reliable performance and strong data protection guarantees.
-Finally, this protection system enables customers to confidently use 100% of the available protected space in a Qumulo system, in contrast to other systems which perform poorly or unpredictably beyond ~80% utilization.
+Finally, this protection system enables customers to confidently use 100% of the available protected space in a Qumulo system, in contrast to other systems that perform poorly or unpredictably beyond ~80% utilization.